robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

 4. Click **Export**.

-Vitis Model Composer generates the following:

-* Compiled AI Engine application (libadf.a)
-* Compiled HLS PL kernel (.xo)
-* System configuration (.cfg) file describing how the AI Engine graph and PL kernels are to be connected

-After generating these products, Vitis Model Composer also invokes the Vitis compiler (`v++`) to generate a Vitis Subsystem.
+Vitis Model Composer generates the constituent parts of the VSS listed above, and it also invokes the Vitis linker (`v++`) to generate a Vitis Subsystem.
 This will take a few minutes.

 ![figure1](Images/progress1.png)